-The class teacher, school Mental Health Lead (Deputy Headteacher) and if required the SENDCO will then meet with the child and parents to create a school-based Pastoral Support Plan.
+The class teacher, school Mental Health Lead (Deputy Headteacher) or Wellbeing and Welfare Manager and if required the SENDCO will then meet with the child and parents to create a school-based Pastoral Support Plan.
 (PSP) This will be put in place and progress measured in a timely manner.
 (See additional guidance document for staff on school-based PSP available in the One Drive Folder).
 This plan will take on the form of a 'team around the child' approach and will be informed by all relevant staff and external agencies.
 Key adults working with the child and integral to the pan will be identified and named.
-At this stage of the process the Behaviour Improvement Team will be informed and a referral will be made to their service for the appropriate level of intervention (either 1:1 or small group support).
+At this stage of the process TESSA Behaviour will be informed and a referral will be made to their service for the appropriate level of intervention (either 1:1 or small group support).
 If considered an appropriate action for the plan, the school will refer to the school's external Counsellor Service (The Listening Tree) for intervention or the school Mental Health Practitioner.

 School will also begin a higher level of in - school Pastoral support at this time.
 The class teacher will be responsible for ensuring that all aspects of the child's Pastoral Support Plan are in place, monitored and evaluated daily.
 The class teacher will communicate regularly with parents and in liaison with the DHT - will carry out regular reviews with the pupil and parents.

 The Headteacher will also regularly review with the 'team around the child' to measure the success and impact of the plan and allow for the planning of next steps.
 Where any SEND needs are already present or considered the SENDCO will be involved and consulted and will advise staff and parents and consult with the pupil at each stage.
-If necessary, the

-SENDCO will consult with TESSA triage in the Local Authority to take further advice for the pupil.
+If necessary, the SENDCO will consult with TESSA triage in the Local Authority to take further advice for the pupil.

 Following the success of an IBP or a school-based Pastoral Support Plan, and following a review, all successes and achievements will be celebrated with the child and his/her family.
+The achievement of all milestones will be positively and proactively celebrated by teachers, staff and all adults involved with the child.